NHSDigital/hello-world-auth-examples/user-restricted-combined-auth-tutorials/c-sharp/HelloWorldCombinedAuth/README.md

 - when creating a new app, you need to select the 'Environment'.
 For this tutorial select 'Sandbox'.
 - when editing your application details and selecting the API you want to use, select 'Hello World (Sandbox)'.
-- You will be prompted for a callback URL which is required for combined authentication and authorization.
+- you will be prompted for a callback URL which is required for combined authentication and authorization.
 This URL is used to send users back to your application after successful (or unsuccessful) authorisation.
-This project is configured to run at `https://localhost:7114` and the oAuth handler creates as callback endpoint at `/callback`.
+This project is configured to run at `https://localhost:7114` and the OAuth handler creates as callback endpoint at `/callback`.
 Therefore the callback URL should be set to `https://localhost:7114/callback`.

 - make note of your `API Key` and `API secret`.